-Approval in-principle has been received for the listing and quotation of the Notes on the Singapore Exchange.
-Additionally, application will be made for the Notes sold under Regulation S to be admitted to trading on the unregulated open-market segment (Freiverkehr) of the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse).
-However, there can be no assurance that the Notes will be admitted for listing and quotation on the Singapore Exchange, or that the Notes sold under Regulation S will be admitted to trading on the unregulated open-market segment (Freiverkehr) of the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse).
-Moreover, there can be no assurance that any liquid markets for the Notes will ever develop or be maintained.
+Although approval in-principle has been received for the listing and quotation of the Notes on the Singapore Exchange, there can be no assurance that any liquid markets for the Notes will ever develop or be maintained.
 Furthermore, there can be no assurance as to the liquidity of any markets that may develop for the Notes or the prices at which you will be able to sell your Notes, if at all.